liam-wiltshire/talks/hackthesystem/content.md

 # sqlmap

-- Manually finding and exploting a vulnerability would be very difficult
+- Manually finding and exploiting a vulnerability would be very difficult
 - sqlmap automates the process - simply provide a URL that _could_ have vulnerable params, and it'll do everything else

 ???